rbmpvtltd/new-just-search-/rules.md

 ## Naming Rule (to stay consistent)

-Pages / UI → use Add or Edit
+app / UI → use Add or Edit
 (e.g., AddHirePage.tsx, EditHirePage.tsx)
 Add/Edit = what the user interacts with